danavasilchuk/Pig-Latin/README.md

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - The programming language used

 ## Contact
-For any questions or feedback, feel free to reach out to [Your Name](mailto:your.email@example.com).
+For any questions or feedback, feel free to reach out to [Dana Vasilchuk].